 I had only been pastor at Rolling Hills Baptist Church for a few years when a local newspaper reporter came by to do a story on our annual candlelight service for grieving parents.
 She picked up a copy of our newsletter from our Welcome Desk and a few weeks later reached out to me.
 “I like your newsletter column.
 This is the kind of writing we need.
 Would you like to write a column for the Arkansas Democrat-Gazette?”
 I responded with a hearty “You bet!”
 That was over 80 columns ago.

 My Pastor’s Blog will mostly consist of these newspaper columns.
-So I will gradually post them all and I hope you enjoy reading them.
+So I will gradually post them all (in reverse order) and I hope you enjoy reading them.

 “Pastor without a Pedestal”